 Wanna stay warm and toasty on a dive?
 Then dive dry.
 Yes!
 Unlike a wetsuit, a drysuit seals you off from the outside water and that keeps you warm!
 Even in surprisingly cold water.

-Do you want to stay warm and toasty on a dive?
-Then stay out of the water.
-What?
-Stay out of the water?
-Yes!
-Unlike a wetsuit, a dry suit seals you off from the outside water.
-Even in surprisingly cold water, dry suits let you dive more challenging dive sites and extend your dive season.
-When you have the right cold water scuba diving attire, you can stand up to the elements and take advantage of the generally better visibility offered by winter months - especially at our local quarries.
-As a dry suit diver, you’re equipped to scuba dive some of the world’s incredible dive sites in the world’s cooler regions that are best enjoyed in a dry suit even in their warmer months.
+Drysuits let you dive more challenging dive sites, and extend your dive season.
+When you have the right cold water scuba diving attire, you can stand up to the elements and take advantage of the generally better visibility offered by winter months—especially at inland dive sites such as quarries, lakes, sinkholes and caves etc. As a drysuit diver, you’re equipped to scuba dive some of the world’s incredible dive sites in the world’s cooler regions that are best enjoyed in a dry suit even in their warmer months.

-Gain the knowledge and skills to safely don, dive with, doff and store a dry-suit.
-Get introduced to the different types of suits so you can make a very informed decision if you are considering purchasing a dry suit.
+Gain the knowledge and skills to safely put on, dive with, take off and store a dry-suit.
+Get introduced to the different types of suits so you can make a very informed decision if considering purchasing a drysuit.
 You learn:

 Practical skills you’ll master in this course:

 For all your learning materials and equipment, contact Patriot Dive Center.

 Scuba diving with a drysuit is useful when diving many types of dive sites.
 A drysuit is necessary when ice diving and sometimes while altitude diving.
 Many technical divers wear drysuits on almost every dive due to the length of the time spent underwater.
 The longer the diver is in the water, the more thermal protection is required.
 If technical diving is something that interests you, check out the Discover Tec Diving experience.

 For more information about this or other PADI courses have a chat with one of the Patriot Dive Center Team members.